allanstocco/smithandbrown/README.md

 I consider that this project meets all the expectations raised in the assignment of the CS50W final project, as it is a web platform that implements most of the concepts and techniques taught in the course.
 The whole application is based on the Django framework, which allowed managing user login and authentication, database models, http requests, static files.

 Apart from this, user interface was designed based on pure JavaScript, including routing, databinding and JavaScript's native module.
 The web application is mobile responsive.
 With Express.js help I could handle responses and routes.
-It is also part of the application that listens to a socket to handle incoming requests.
+It is also part of the application that listens to a socket to handle incoming responses.

 I consider that what differentiates this app from the previous ones is its single page system, its dynamic forms and the DRF which was something new for me that required a lot of reading and learning.